The William Vanderhorst House

 Erected 1997 by The Preservation Society of Charleston.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 27, 2010, by Michael Sean Nix of Spartanburg, South Carolina.
-This page has been viewed 1,017 times since then and 33 times this year.
+It was originally submitted on December 27, 2010, by Michael Sean Nix of Spartanburg, South Carolina.
+This page has been viewed 1,088 times since then and 19 times this year.
 Photos: 1, 2, 3, 4. submitted on December 27, 2010, by Michael Sean Nix of Spartanburg, South Carolina.
 5. submitted on October 9, 2011, by Mike Stroud of Bluffton, South Carolina.
 6. submitted on January 3, 2012, by Mike Stroud of Bluffton, South Carolina. • Bill Pfingsten was the editor who published this page.